Enlistment and Embarkation for WW1

 and Pontville, in Tasmania.

-Related pages will feature detail of the major camps around Australia where soldiers were enlisted and recieved their initial 'basic' training prior to embarkation and overseas service:
+Related pages will feature detail of the major camps around Australia where soldiers were enlisted and received their initial 'basic' training prior to embarkation and overseas service:

 (c) Steve Larkins Oct 2014